fedepaol/fedepaol.github.io/source/_posts/2016-01-01-cached-rest-requests-with-rxjava.markdown

 *However*, there are cases when the results fetched earlier are still significant and displaying them can improve the user experience significantly, compared to a spinning wheel or a white page.
 Those cases include your twitter feed, a local weather forecast that was fetched just 5 minutes before, or the list of the github repos of a given user.

+Here you can see the difference between a non cached version and a cached version of the same activity:

+{% img /images/uncached.gif 300 %}      {% img /images/cached.gif 300 %}

 For this reason I tried to figure out what could have been a clean way to cache the results of a request while keeping the flow in a reactive fashion.

 ### The storage as the unique source of the truth
 ####All reactive
+If we want to cache the data while keeping everything inside the same subscription, things get a bit messy.
 The result of the request is thrown at the UI and the response is also stored in the storage.
-The UI subscribes also to the storage but checks who came first and if the data is too old:
+The UI subscribes from the storage too but checks which result came first and if the data is too old.
 {% img /images/messy.jpg 500 %}

 ####Cached
-The UI subscribes only to the storage, and a facade class holds the storage and the http calls that feed the storage.
-By feeding the storage the UI thread is automatically notified of every change.
+In this _hybrid_ variant, the UI subscribes only to the storage, and a facade class wraps the storage and the subscription to the retrofit client that feeds the storage.
+Once the storage is filled with new data, the UI thread is automatically notified of every change.
 {% img /images/clean.jpg 500 %}

 In this scenario the observable acts as a _hot_ observable, the first time it gets subscribed it emits the content of the storage, and any other change it might happen to it.